 For those who desire to attend worship in

-also continue our live streaming of the services for those who desire to remain
+also continue our live streaming of worship services (available via Facebook or the Church App) for those who desire to remain

 For those who will attend, PLEASE READ

 the approved guidelines by our Council of Ministry that are attached to this

 message.
 To establish a safe environment, we strongly encourage you to embrace the